 - Individuals will promptly wash their hands or apply hand sanitizer upon entering any university buildings.

-- Students will wear a face covering while on campus, in university buildings, or attending in-person any university activities or events.
+- Students will wear a face covering while in university buildings or attending any in-person university activities or events.
 Students are not required to wear face coverings in their own residential unit or if they have an approved accommodation from the Office of Disability Services.

-- If a student is referred for COVID testing and/or receives positive COVID test results, they must fill out an Incident Report on the Environmental Health and Safety website.
+- If a student is referred for COVID testing and/or receives a positive COVID test result, they must fill out an Incident Report on the Environmental Health and Safety website.

 - Students will clean the bathroom within their unit on a weekly basis.
 Hamilton Hall residents are welcome to sanitize prior to using facilities; housing staff will clean the community bathrooms and showers in Hamilton Hall at least twice daily.